Middle School Art & Design Teacher for the 2017-2018 School

 - Sharing Success is Essential: We subscribe to the notion that any school developing innovative practices that successfully promote student learning has a responsibility to share them with other schools.

-As a school in only our third year of operation, we have enjoyed a number of promising successes.
-Recent academic achievements for the 2014-15 school year include:
+As a school only in our fourth year of operation, we have enjoyed a number of promising successes.
+Recent achievements include:

-- Unity ranked #8 among the city’s 1,200 elementary and middle schools in promoting academic growth in mathematics proficiency.
+- In 2015, Unity ranked #8 among the city’s 1,200 elementary and middle schools in promoting academic growth in mathematics proficiency.

-- The percentages of Unity students scoring “proficient” or above in ELA and mathematics grew by 51% and 88%, respectively.
+- In 2016, the percentages of Unity students scoring “proficient” or above in English Language Arts (ELA) grew by 75%.

-- 98% of students successfully participated in their end-of year Roundtable presentation – a 45-minute oral presentation given to families, Unity faculty, and community members and supporters.
+- In each of the past three years, 98% of students successfully participated in their end-of-year Roundtable presentation – a 45-minute oral presentation given to families, Unity faculty, and community members.

-- 100% of our students participated in an afternoon extra-curricular activity in each of our trimesters in 2014-2015.
+- In the past two years, 100% of our students participated in an afternoon extra-curricular activity in each of our trimesters and 45% of our student body were members of an athletic team.

 Based on a citywide survey completed by students’ families, Unity’s satisfaction rates were higher than the citywide average in all categories.
 Results of special note include: